suchimitha/just-the-docs/index.md

 Currently, we are providing API to create, update and fetching of Xero Contacts, Invoices, Bills, and Purchase Orders from Salesforce to Xero.

 Breadwinner Provides Apex classes and methods.
-Users can use these, in their own custom Apex code.
-The following are the classes and methods.
+Users can use these, in their own custom Apex code to perform there need.
+The following are the class and methods.

 ## BreadwinnerAPI Class
 This is a global Class where RequestObject and ResponseObject are present.
 So you can access these Classes from BreadwinnerAPI Class.

 ### Namespace
-"bw_xero_api01" : Use this name space to access BreadwinnerApi class and methods.
+"bw_xero_api01" : Use this name space to access <b>BreadwinnerAPI</b> class and methods.

 ## BreadwinnerAPI Methods
-The following are methods for BreadwinnerAPI.
+The following are methods for <b>BreadwinnerAPI</b>.
 All are instance methods.
 <ul><li><b>Call()</b></li></ul>
-This is a global method present in BreadwinnerAPI’s class and returns list of Customers or Invoices in the form of [BreadwinnerAPI.Response]({{ site.baseurl }}{% link docs/response.md %}).
+This is a global method present in <b>BreadwinnerAPI</b> class and returns list of Customers or Invoices in the form of [BreadwinnerAPI.Response]({{ site.baseurl }}{% link docs/response.md %}).
 It takes two parameters.

 1. <b>Action</b>: Used to define the type of action that needs to be performed.<br/>
 E.g : createCustomer, createInvoice,… see [List of actions]({{ site.baseurl }}{% link docs/configuration.md %})